systeminit/si/app/docs/src/how-tos/aws-vpc.md

 ![Create the Public Subnet Components](./aws-vpc/create-public-subnet.png)

 This VPC will span multiple availability zones in our AWS Region.
-Add 3 `Subnet` components to your VPC frame and configure them as follows:
+Add 3 `Subnet` Components to your VPC frame and configure them as follows:

 | Component Name | `CidrBlock`   | `AvailabilityZone` | `IsPublic` |
 | -------------- | ------------- | ------------------ | ---------- |